 A lively introduction to and history of international contemporary art from 1960 to the

 present.
 What does it mean?
 Is it really art?
 Why does it cost so much?
-While these questions
+While these

-experience being human in a world that seems to change so quickly?
+we experience being human in a world that seems to change so quickly?
 In exploring art's

 relationship to this question Godfrey asserts that multiple voices must be heard: critics